Smithay/smithay.github.io/content/sctk-simple-image-viewer.markdown

                 free_pools.set(free_pools.get()-1);
                 // Attach this new buffer to our surface. window.surface().attach(Some(&buffer), 0, 0);
-                // We need to tell the server which part of the surface have changed,
+                // We need to tell the server which parts of the surface have changed,
                 // it uses it to only reload/redraw relevant parts for performance.
                 // In our case everything has likely changed so we damage everything.
                 //